Tnnnguyen/usertesting_listview/README.md

 Tests that have state:reserved should not be clickable and distinct from other tests

-Only display tests that are for the android platform and state:available
+Only display tests that are for the android platform and state:available (to show all tests, comment out lines 92-97 in TestListFragment.java).

 Tests that have non-null screeners should display a button that says “Take Screener”.
 Other tests will show a button that says “Accept”